Iran detains ex-prosecutor convicted in 2009 torture case

-TEHRAN, Iran (AP) — Iran’s official judicial news agency is reporting that police have arrested a former Tehran prosecutor who faces a two-year prison sentence over the death of prisoners following the country’s 2009 protests.
+TEHRAN, Iran (AP) — Iranian police have arrested a former prosecutor known as the “torturer of Tehran,” who faces a two-year prison sentence over the death of prisoners following 2009 protests, Iranian media reported on Sunday.

-The website of the Mizan news agency said Sunday that Saeed Mortazavi had been arrested, without elaborating.
+The official website of the judiciary, Mizanonline.com, said former Tehran prosecutor Saeed Mortazavi had been arrested, without elaborating.
+The semi-official Tasnim news agency said police detained Mortazavi in a villa in northern Iran, near the Caspian Sea.

 Mortazavi was sentenced to prison by an appeals court in December.
-That court found him indirectly responsible for the torture deaths of protesters following former hard-line President Mahmoud Ahmadinejad’s disputed re-election in 2009.
+That court found him guilty of “abetting and aiding” torture and the deaths of protesters arrested after the disputed re-election of hard-line President Mahmoud Ahmadinejad.

 Since that court decision, Mortazavi apparently couldn’t be found by authorities.